-A training pathway is a description of the range of developmental activities that can be undertaken by a research degree candidate to support and enhance their programme of study.
+A training pathway is a description of the range of developmental activities that can be undertaken by a postgraduate researcher to support and enhance their programme of study.
 The goal of the pathway is to develop a range of research, discipline-specific and transferable skills and attributes that will support the development of the research project, the timely completion of the thesis and equip the researcher for future careers.
 Further details about Training Pathways can be found on our Doctoral Training Pathways page.

-The change affects current postgraduate research students as follows:
+The change affects current postgraduate researchers as follows:

-Current postgraduate research students who are due to submit their thesis after 1 October 2018 will be given the option of either demonstrating compliance with the existing credit requirement as above, or demonstrating compliance with a training pathway as specified by their Graduate School.
-No research student needs to make a formal decision on their situation immediately, since the first point at which the University will formally ask students to declare their intended choice will be at their first Annual Progress Review following 1 April 2018.
-Students and supervisors should read the information within our Doctoral Training web pages, and discuss their plans with their supervisory team.
-Some students may also wish to consult their Graduate School Training Coordinator.
-Further information sessions for students and supervisors will be scheduled during 2017/18.
+Current postgraduate researchers who are due to submit their thesis after 1 October 2018 will be given the option of either demonstrating compliance with the existing credit requirement as above, or demonstrating compliance with a training pathway as specified by their Graduate School.
+No postgraduate researcher needs to make a formal decision on their situation immediately, since the first point at which the University will formally ask postgraduate researchers to declare their intended choice will be at their first Annual Progress Review following 1 April 2018.
+Postgraduate researchers and supervisors should read the information within our Doctoral Training web pages, and discuss their plans with their supervisory team.
+Some postgraduate researchers may also wish to consult their Graduate School Training Coordinator.

 Where can I find the date by which I am expected to submit my thesis?

-From a research student’s record on eVision, the Course Information Box shows two end dates: a period of research end date, and an “end date: expected”.
+From a postgraduate researcher's record on eVision, the Course Information Box shows two end dates: a period of research end date, and an “end date: expected”.
 The thesis submission deadline is the later of these two dates, the “end date: expected”.
-For full-time PhD students this is normally four years after the initial date of registration; it varies for other courses and for part-time modes of study.
+For full-time PhD postgraduate researchers this is normally four years after the initial date of registration; it varies for other courses and for part-time modes of study.

 Why has the University agreed this change?